alangs/pagela-macro/README.md

 [![Confluence Version][conf-image]][conf-url] ![License][license-image]

 This Confluence app allows to add a macro to a page with labels that can be configured.
-The rendered result is a form that allows users to add one or more of the predefined labels to be added to any page.
+The macro is then rendered as a form which allows users to add one or more of the predefined labels to any page.
 Thus the macro allows to curate labels for certain pages.

-One use case could be to setup a skills database where users can select from a list to add labels (i.e. skills) to a page (i.e. their personal page).
+One use case could be to setup a skills database where users can select from a list of labels (i.e. skills) those that they want to add to a page (i.e. their personal page).
 Thereby different spellings (of labels) can be avoided.

-The macro provides texts in German or English.
+The macro provides texts in German and English.
+In addition, it allows to fully customize the texts of the rendered form to make it more user friendly for specific use cases.

 ![Pagela-Banner](src/main/resources/images/pluginBanner.png)